-- 17. Retail margin of between 10 to 12 cents per litre on the Island reflect a lack of competition and are considered high compared to main-land margins. - 18.
+- 17. Retail margin of around 16 cents per litre on the Island reflect a lack of competition and are considered high compared to main-land margins. - 18.
 Tasports could give consideration to publishing to Council its supply prices to give some transparency to wholesale and transportation cost, subject to confidentiality requirements. - 19.
 Council could benchmark retail and wholesale cost on a regular basis for reporting to Council's Shipping Committee.
-Closer ties with the King Island Council could facility this. - 20.
-The Supply chain has many parties, such as BP, Centel Pty Ltd, Sea Road Logistics, Furneaux Freight, Tasports, and Retail Supermarkets on the Island.
+Closer ties with the King Island council could facility this.

+- 20. The Supply chain has many parties, such as BP, Centrel Pty Ltd, Sea Road Logistics, Furneaux Freight, Tasports, and Retail Supermarkets on the Island.
 Each party earns a return or margin for their asset, supply or service or material. - 21.
-The supply chain is broadly cost reflective, with each party making a commercial return on investment.
+The supply chain is broadly cost reflective, which each party making a commercial return on investment.
 The supply chain is inefficient with multiple handling of the fuel to reach the end user. - 22.
 Infrastructure on the Island, particularly Tasports Bulk Fuel Facility at Lady Barron, and associated infrastructure (truck to distribute fuel around the island), is ageing and will require ongoing maintenance (fuel tanks, pumps etc.) and replacement (truck) which may add pressures to the wholesale component of landed fuel on the Island. - 23.
 There are opportunities to "squeeze" the supply chain to yield a lower pump price on the Island, but is complicated that there are many parties. - 24.
-Tasports have yet to receive revised costing from Furneaux Freight for use of the bulk fuel tanks in vessel.
-Tasports should inquire of Furneaux Freight as to costing for bulk fuel service.

-- 25. Council is not a party to any of the supply chain commercial arrangements, and has limited ability to reduce the price on the Island other than by lobby or facilitation. - 26.
+Tasports have yet to receive revised costing from Furneaux for use of the bulk fuel tanks in vessel.
+Tasports should inquire of Furneaux freight as to costing for bulk fuel service. - 25.
+Council is not a party to any of the supply chain commercial arrangements, and has limited ability to reduce the price on the Island other than by lobby or facilitation. - 26.
 The transfer price by Tasports to Hydro for Island power generation is approximately 3 to 4 c/L lower than to other users on the Island.
-In a commercial context this is appropriate given the volumes purchased and equates to an annual cost difference of only \$35,000 per annum. - 27.
-The cost of freight to the Island for LSD amounts to approximately 6.3% or approximately \$212,000 (ex GST).
-The cost of freight for all fuel to the Island in 2013/14 is expected to be approximately \$294,000 (ex GST). - 28.
+In overall terms, this in effect is not significant (\$35,000 per annum). - 27.
+The cost of freight to the Island for LSD amounts to approximately 9% or approximately \$300,000 (ex GST).
+The cost of freight for all fuel to the Island in 2013/14 is expected to be approximately \$400,000 (ex GST). - 28.
 The cost of fuel freight to the Island has been the subject of recent review in 2012 (GHD report to the Department of Infrastructure Energy, Resources, Tasmania; Furneaux Shipping Report).